AliNisarAhmed/my-notes/AWS/Solutions-Arch/15-services-notes.md

     - fine grained permissions based on users attributes stored in IAM-IC Identity store

-# Directory Services
+## Directory Services
 - AWS Managed Microsoft AD
+    - run directory-aware workloads in the cloud
+    - configure trust relationship b/w
+        - AWS Managed AD
+        - existing on-prem Microsoft AD
 - AD Connector
     - proxy
+    - allow on-prem users to log in to AWS apps with their AD creds
 - Simple AD

-# Control Tower
+## Control Tower
 - set up and govern a secure and compliant multi-account AWS env
 - automate the set up of your envs
 - automate ongoing policy mgmgt using GuardRails